jvanbruegge/adcs_plot/README.md

 So how can we make this better?
 We write a [new version](https://github.com/jvanbruegge/adcs_plot/tree/1b8f124b2fc1cad86afb104ad54cb9a2de5b4004).

 Let's ask a simple question.
-Why are we storing our state as array of data slices?
+Why are we storing our state as array of data **slices**?
 If every line of every graph needs an array of data **values**, why not store them as such?

 ```typescript
 function foldData(acc : State, curr : WebsocketData) : State